Unbabel/webpack-flask-starter/README.md

 ```

 ## Testing
 We are using Jest for all tests, with the help of the @vue/test-utils library to test Vue.js components more easily.
+There is an example file on the `/coolest_app/static/tests/unit/js/` folder, that is ready to test Vuex store, if you have that in your apps.

 ## Not-so-quick start
 In case you're curious regarding what each file does.
 Assuming `/` is your project's root folder, and your Flask app is inside the `/coolest_app`: